Mary Jefferson Eppes: Marriage and family

-Maria traveled with her sister from November 1802 to January 1803 where they served as his hostess and informal First Lady.
+Maria traveled with her sister to Washington from November 1802 to January 1803 where her sister served as their father's hostess and informal First Lady.
 Maria had poor health as her mother did.
 She never recovered physically from her third childbirth, and subsequently died on April 17, 1804 at Monticello, where she is buried.

 Her death prompted Abigail Adams to send written condolences to President Jefferson; it was the first break in a long silence between the two families following the acrimonious presidential campaign of 1800.
 Abigail wrote movingly of the immediate affection she had felt for Maria when meeting her in London as a girl, an affection which had never altered.